 We promote that safeguarding children is everybody’s responsibility.
 Our purpose is to make sure that all children and young people in our area are protected from abuse and neglect.
 Children can only be safeguarded from harm if agencies work well together, follow procedures and guidance based on best practice and are well informed and trained.
 In addition we want to make sure parents, children and young people and professionals have easy access to information about a broad range of child safety issues.

-The CSCB has developed a mission statement:
+The CSCP has developed a mission statement:

-As a Board we will aim to act as a model for working in partnership by continually seeking the common ground between all concerned, predicated on the best safeguarding practice and making decisions on this shared information.
+As a Partnership we will aim to act as a model for working in partnership by continually seeking the common ground between all concerned, predicated on the best safeguarding practice and making decisions on this shared information.
 This includes challenging actions or failure to act.
 It is our view that this represents the best way of keeping the focus on the welfare of children and young people of Croydon.”